Jerome-Pooh/GCP_Project_Jerome/Implement Load Balancing on Compute Engine/Set Up Network and Application Load Balancers/Readme.md

 ## Task 1: Set the Default Region and Zone for All Resources

-Setting a default region and zone simplifies the process of creating and managing Compute Engine resources.
+Setting a default region and zone simplifies the process of creating and managing Compute Engine resources by eliminating the need to specify them in each command.

 **Set the default region:**